rocksclusters/FingerPrint/README.md

 which shared library opens a file.
 The stack tracing module is not required for the proper functioning.
 To compile the module you will need libunwind shared libraries (version 0.99 comes with libunwind-ptrace compiled statically so it does not work :-().
 The stack tracing facility is written in C, so it requires gcc.
+To properly compile the stack tracing facility copy the file `setup.cfg.template` into `setup.cfg` and insert the paths to libunwind before installing Fingerprint.

 Installation
 ------------

-The simplest way to use FingerPrint is to add to your PATH the ./bin directory of this source code, and you will be done (on bash export PATH=$PATH:$PWD/bin )
+The simplest way to use FingerPrint is to add to your `PATH` the `./bin` directory of this source code, and you will be done (on bash export `PATH=$PATH:$PWD/bin` )

 To invoke unit-tests run

     # python setup.py test

-Unit-tests will generate a lot of outputs and errors but if they all succeed at the end you will see the following lines:
+Unit-tests generate a lot of outputs and errors but if they all succeed at the end you will see the following lines:

     ----------------------------------------------------------------------
     Ran 4 tests in 38.870s